 - Allow print view - If enabled, students are provided with a link to a printer-friendly version of the glossary.
 The link is always available to tutors.

-To add entries to the glossary, click on the glossary title (in this example 'my course glossary')
+to the glossary, click on the glossary title.

 Your glossary view will appear which will not yet contain any glossary entries.